 Registered Staff Hours

 The main reason this nursing home received a decent overall score is its impeccable government inspections in recent years.
 We awarded them one of our better scores in that category, with an A. This is a notably better grade than the facility's overall score, which was decent but not in the elite range.
 Inspection grades account for several factors included in a facility's inspection report.
 One of the most important criteria we look at is the number and severity of deficiencies.
 Facilities with higher scores in this area usually have few of these severe deficiencies.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
-Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.
+Based on this, we still had positive view of this facility's recent inspections.

 Long-term Care Quality